qamine-test/jdk/src/sample/share/nio/server/README.txt

-        A Simple NIO-based HTTP/HTTPS Server Example
+        A Simple NIO-bbsed HTTP/HTTPS Server Exbmple

 INTRODUCTION
 ============
-This directory contains a simple HTTP/HTTPS server.
-HTTP/HTTPS are two common network protocols that provide for data transfer, and are more fully described in RFC 2616 and RFC 2818 (Available at http://www.ietf.org ).
-HTTPS is essentially HTTP after the connection has been secured with SSL/TLS.
-TLS is the successor to SSL, and is described in RFC 2246.
+This directory contbins b simple HTTP/HTTPS server.
+HTTP/HTTPS bre two common network protocols thbt provide for dbtb trbnsfer, bnd bre more fully described in RFC 2616 bnd RFC 2818 (Avbilbble bt http://www.ietf.org ).
+HTTPS is essentiblly HTTP bfter the connection hbs been secured with SSL/TLS.
+TLS is the successor to SSL, bnd is described in RFC 2246.

-This server was written to demonstrate some of the functionality new to the Java 2 platform.
-The demo is not meant to be a full tutorial, and assumes the reader has some familiarity with the subject matter.
+This server wbs written to demonstrbte some of the functionblity new to the Jbvb 2 plbtform.
+The demo is not mebnt to be b full tutoribl, bnd bssumes the rebder hbs some fbmilibrity with the subject mbtter.

-In particular, it shows:
+In pbrticulbr, it shows:

-    New I/O (java.nio, java.nio.channels, java.util.regex, java.nio.charset)
+    New I/O (jbvb.nio, jbvb.nio.chbnnels, jbvb.util.regex, jbvb.nio.chbrset)

-        Introduced in version 1.4 of the platform, NIO was designed to overcome some of the scalability limitations found in the existing blocking java.net.* API's, and to address other concepts such as Regular Expression parsing and Character Sets.
+        Introduced in version 1.4 of the plbtform, NIO wbs designed to overcome some of the scblbbility limitbtions found in the existing blocking jbvb.net.* API's, bnd to bddress other concepts such bs Regulbr Expression pbrsing bnd Chbrbcter Sets.

-        This server demonstrates:
+        This server demonstrbtes:

             ByteBuffer
-            Blocking and Non-Blocking I/O
+            Blocking bnd Non-Blocking I/O
-            SocketChannel
+            SocketChbnnel
-            ServerSocketChannel
+            ServerSocketChbnnel
             Selector
-            CharacterSet
+            ChbrbcterSet
-            Pattern matching using Regular Expressions
+            Pbttern mbtching using Regulbr Expressions

-    JSSE (javax.net.ssl)
+    JSSE (jbvbx.net.ssl)

-	Introduced in version 1.4 of the platform, JSSE provides network security using SSL/TLS for java.net.Socket-based
+	Introduced in version 1.4 of the plbtform, JSSE provides network security using SSL/TLS for jbvb.net.Socket-bbsed
-	traffic.
-In version 1.5, the SSLEngine API was introduced which separates the SSL/TLS functionality from the underlying I/O model.
-By making this separation, applications can adapt I/O and compute strategies to best fit their circumstances.
+	trbffic.
+In version 1.5, the SSLEngine API wbs introduced which sepbrbtes the SSL/TLS functionblity from the underlying I/O model.
+By mbking this sepbrbtion, bpplicbtions cbn bdbpt I/O bnd compute strbtegies to best fit their circumstbnces.

-        This server demonstrates:
+        This server demonstrbtes:

-            Using SSLEngine to create a HTTPS server Creating simple key material for use with HTTPS
+            Using SSLEngine to crebte b HTTPS server Crebting simple key mbteribl for use with HTTPS

-    Concurrency Library (java.util.concurrent)
+    Concurrency Librbry (jbvb.util.concurrent)

-        Introduced in version 1.5 of the platform, the concurrency library provides a mechanism which decouples task submission from the mechanics of how each task will be run.
+        Introduced in version 1.5 of the plbtform, the concurrency librbry provides b mechbnism which decouples tbsk submission from the mechbnics of how ebch tbsk will be run.

-        This server demonstrates:
+        This server demonstrbtes:

-            A ThreadPool with a fixed number of threads, which is based on the number of available processors.
+            A ThrebdPool with b fixed number of threbds, which is bbsed on the number of bvbilbble processors.

 SETUP
 =====

-The server must be built on version 1.5 (or later) of the platform.
+The server must be built on version 1.5 (or lbter) of the plbtform.
 Invoking the following should be sufficient:

     % mkdir build
-    % javac -source 1.5 -target 1.5 -d build *.java
+    % jbvbc -source 1.5 -tbrget 1.5 -d build *.jbvb

-The following creates the document root:
+The following crebtes the document root:

     % mkdir root

-All documents should be placed in this directory.
+All documents should be plbced in this directory.

-For HTTPS, the server authenticates itself to clients by using simple Public Key Infrastructure (PKI) credentials in the form of X509Certificates.
-You must create the server's credentials before attempting to run the server in "-secure" mode.
-The server is currently hardcoded to look for its credentials in a file called "testkeys".
+For HTTPS, the server buthenticbtes itself to clients by using simple Public Key Infrbstructure (PKI) credentibls in the form of X509Certificbtes.
+You must crebte the server's credentibls before bttempting to run the server in "-secure" mode.
+The server is currently hbrdcoded to look for its credentibls in b file cblled "testkeys".

-In this example, we'll create credentials for a fictional widget web site owned by the ubiquitous "Xyzzy, Inc.".
-When you run this in your own environment, replace "widgets.xyzzy.com" with the hostname of your server.
+In this exbmple, we'll crebte credentibls for b fictionbl widget web site owned by the ubiquitous "Xyzzy, Inc.".
+When you run this in your own environment, replbce "widgets.xyzzy.com" with the hostnbme of your server.

-The easiest way to create the SSL/TLS credentials is to use the java keytool, by doing the following:
+The ebsiest wby to crebte the SSL/TLS credentibls is to use the jbvb keytool, by doing the following:

         (<CR> represents your end-of-line key)

-    % keytool -genkey -keyalg rsa -keystore testkeys -alias widgets Enter keystore password:  passphrase
+    % keytool -genkey -keyblg rsb -keystore testkeys -blibs widgets Enter keystore pbssword:  pbssphrbse
-    What is your first and last name?
+    Whbt is your first bnd lbst nbme?
     [Unknown]:  widgets.xyzzy.com<CR>
-    What is the name of your organizational unit?
+    Whbt is the nbme of your orgbnizbtionbl unit?
     [Unknown]:  Consumer Widgets Group<CR>
-    What is the name of your organization?
+    Whbt is the nbme of your orgbnizbtion?
     [Unknown]:  Xyzzy, Inc.<CR>
-    What is the name of your City or Locality?
+    Whbt is the nbme of your City or Locblity?
-    [Unknown]:  Arcata<CR>
+    [Unknown]:  Arcbtb<CR>
-    What is the name of your State or Province?
+    Whbt is the nbme of your Stbte or Province?
     [Unknown]:  CA<CR>
-    What is the two-letter country code for this unit?
+    Whbt is the two-letter country code for this unit?
     [Unknown]:  US<CR>
     Is CN=widgets.xyzzy.com, OU=Consumer Widgets Group, O="Xyzzy, Inc.",
-    L=Arcata, ST=CA, C=US correct?
+    L=Arcbtb, ST=CA, C=US correct?
     [no]:  yes<CR>

-    Enter key password for <mykey>
+    Enter key pbssword for <mykey>
-    (RETURN if same as keystore password):  <CR>
+    (RETURN if sbme bs keystore pbssword):  <CR>

-This directory also contain a very simple URL reader (URLDumper), which connects to a specified URL and places all output into a specified file.
+This directory blso contbin b very simple URL rebder (URLDumper), which connects to b specified URL bnd plbces bll output into b specified file.

 SERVER EXECUTION
 ================

-    % java -classpath build Server N1
+    % jbvb -clbsspbth build Server N1

-    Usage:  Server <type> [options]
+    Usbge:  Server <type> [options]
         type:
-                B1      Blocking/Single-threaded Server
+                B1      Blocking/Single-threbded Server
-                BN      Blocking/Multi-threaded Server
+                BN      Blocking/Multi-threbded Server
-                BP      Blocking/Pooled-thread Server
+                BP      Blocking/Pooled-threbd Server
-                N1      Nonblocking/Single-threaded Server
+                N1      Nonblocking/Single-threbded Server
-                N2      Nonblocking/Dual-threaded Server
+                N2      Nonblocking/Dubl-threbded Server

         options:
                 -port port                port number
-                    default:  8000
+                    defbult:  8000
-                -backlog backlog          backlog
+                -bbcklog bbcklog          bbcklog
-                    default:  1024
+                    defbult:  1024
                 -secure                   encrypt with SSL/TLS
-		    default is insecure
+		    defbult is insecure

-"http://" URLs should be used with insecure mode, and "https://" for secure mode.
+"http://" URLs should be used with insecure mode, bnd "https://" for secure mode.

-The "B*" servers use classic blocking I/O:  in other words, calls to read()/write() will not return until the I/O operation has completed.
-The "N*" servers use non-blocking mode and Selectors to determine which Channels are ready to perform I/O.
+The "B*" servers use clbssic blocking I/O:  in other words, cblls to rebd()/write() will not return until the I/O operbtion hbs completed.
+The "N*" servers use non-blocking mode bnd Selectors to determine which Chbnnels bre rebdy to perform I/O.

-B1:	A single-threaded server which completely services each
+B1:	A single-threbded server which completely services ebch
 	connection before moving to the next.

-B2:	A multi-threaded server which creates a new thread for each
+B2:	A multi-threbded server which crebtes b new threbd for ebch
 	connection.
-This is not efficient for large numbers of connections.
+This is not efficient for lbrge numbers of connections.

-BP:	A multi-threaded server which creates a pool of threads for use
+BP:	A multi-threbded server which crebtes b pool of threbds for use
 	by the server.
-The Thread pool decides how to schedule those threads.
+The Threbd pool decides how to schedule those threbds.

-N1:	A single-threaded server.
-All accept() and read()/write()
+N1:	A single-threbded server.
+All bccept() bnd rebd()/write()
-	operations are performed by a single thread, but only after being selected for those operations by a Selector.
+	operbtions bre performed by b single threbd, but only bfter being selected for those operbtions by b Selector.

-N2:	A dual-threaded server which performs accept()s in one thread, and
+N2:	A dubl-threbded server which performs bccept()s in one threbd, bnd
-	services requests in a second.
-Both threads use select().
+	services requests in b second.
+Both threbds use select().

 CLIENT EXECUTION
 ================
-You can test the server using any standard browser such as Internet Explorer or Mozilla, but since the browser will not trust the credentials you just created, you may need to accept the credentials via the browser's pop-up dialog box.
+You cbn test the server using bny stbndbrd browser such bs Internet Explorer or Mozillb, but since the browser will not trust the credentibls you just crebted, you mby need to bccept the credentibls vib the browser's pop-up diblog box.

-Alternatively, to use the certificates using the simple included JSSE client URLDumper, export the server certificate into a new truststore, and then run the application using the new truststore.
+Alternbtively, to use the certificbtes using the simple included JSSE client URLDumper, export the server certificbte into b new truststore, bnd then run the bpplicbtion using the new truststore.

-    % keytool -export -keystore testkeys -alias widgets -file widgets.cer Enter keystore password:  passphrase<CR>
+    % keytool -export -keystore testkeys -blibs widgets -file widgets.cer Enter keystore pbssword:  pbssphrbse<CR>
-    Certificate stored in file <widgets.cer>
+    Certificbte stored in file <widgets.cer>

-    % keytool -import -keystore trustCerts -alias widgetServer \
+    % keytool -import -keystore trustCerts -blibs widgetServer \
             -file widgets.cer
-    Enter keystore password:  passphrase<CR>
+    Enter keystore pbssword:  pbssphrbse<CR>
-    Owner: CN=widgets.xyzzy.com, OU=Consumer, O="xyzzy, inc.", L=Arcata,
+    Owner: CN=widgets.xyzzy.com, OU=Consumer, O="xyzzy, inc.", L=Arcbtb,
     ST=CA, C=US
     Issuer: CN=widgets.xyzzy.com, OU=Consumer, O="xyzzy, inc.",
-    L=Arcata, ST=CA, C=US
+    L=Arcbtb, ST=CA, C=US
-    Serial number: 4086cc7a
+    Seribl number: 4086cc7b
-    Valid from: Wed Apr 21 12:33:14 PDT 2004 until: Tue Jul 20 12:33:14
+    Vblid from: Wed Apr 21 12:33:14 PDT 2004 until: Tue Jul 20 12:33:14
     PDT 2004
-    Certificate fingerprints:
+    Certificbte fingerprints:
         MD5:  39:71:42:CD:BF:0D:A9:8C:FB:8B:4A:CD:F8:6D:19:1F
         SHA1: 69:5D:38:E9:F4:6C:E5:A7:4C:EA:45:8E:FB:3E:F3:9A:84:01:6F:22
-    Trust this certificate? [no]:  yes<CR>
+    Trust this certificbte? [no]:  yes<CR>
-    Certificate was added to keystore
+    Certificbte wbs bdded to keystore

-    % java -classpath build -Djavax.net.ssl.trustStore=trustCerts \
+    % jbvb -clbsspbth build -Djbvbx.net.ssl.trustStore=trustCerts \
-        -Djavax.net.ssl.TrustStorePassword=passphrase \
+        -Djbvbx.net.ssl.TrustStorePbssword=pbssphrbse \
         URLDumper https://widgets.xyzzy.com:8000/ outputFile

 NOTE:  The server must be run with "-secure" in order to receive "https://" URLs.

-WARNING:  This is just a simple example for code exposition, you should spend more time understanding PKI security concerns.
+WARNING:  This is just b simple exbmple for code exposition, you should spend more time understbnding PKI security concerns.

 SOURCE CODE OVERVIEW
 ====================

-The main class is Server, which handles program startup, and is subclassed by the "B*" and "N*" server classes.
+The mbin clbss is Server, which hbndles progrbm stbrtup, bnd is subclbssed by the "B*" bnd "N*" server clbsses.

-Following a successful accept(), the "B*" variants each create a RequestServicer object to perform the actual request/reply operations.
-The primary differences between the different "B*" servers is how the RequestServicer is actually run:
+Following b successful bccept(), the "B*" vbribnts ebch crebte b RequestServicer object to perform the bctubl request/reply operbtions.
+The primbry differences between the different "B*" servers is how the RequestServicer is bctublly run:

-    B1:	RequestServicer.run() is directly called.
+    B1:	RequestServicer.run() is directly cblled.
-    BN:	A new thread is started, and the thread calls RequestServicer.run().
+    BN:	A new threbd is stbrted, bnd the threbd cblls RequestServicer.run().
-    BP:	A ThreadPool is created, and the pool framework is given Runnable tasks to complete.
+    BP:	A ThrebdPool is crebted, bnd the pool frbmework is given Runnbble tbsks to complete.

-In the "N*" variations, a Dispatcher object is created, which is responsible for performing the select, and then issuing the corresponding handler:
+In the "N*" vbribtions, b Dispbtcher object is crebted, which is responsible for performing the select, bnd then issuing the corresponding hbndler:

-    N1:	A single thread is used for all accept()/read()/write() operations
+    N1:	A single threbd is used for bll bccept()/rebd()/write() operbtions
-    N2:	Similar to N1, but a separate thread is used for the accept() operations.
+    N2:	Similbr to N1, but b sepbrbte threbd is used for the bccept() operbtions.

-In all cases, once the connection has been accepted, a ChannelIO object is created to handle all I/O.  In the insecure case, the corresponding SocketChannel methods are directly called.
-However in the secure case, more manipulations are needed to first secure the channel, then encrypt/decrypt the data, and finally properly send any shutdown messages.
-ChannelIOSecure extends ChannelIO, and provides the secure variants of the corresponding ChannelIO calls.
+In bll cbses, once the connection hbs been bccepted, b ChbnnelIO object is crebted to hbndle bll I/O.  In the insecure cbse, the corresponding SocketChbnnel methods bre directly cblled.
+However in the secure cbse, more mbnipulbtions bre needed to first secure the chbnnel, then encrypt/decrypt the dbtb, bnd finblly properly send bny shutdown messbges.
+ChbnnelIOSecure extends ChbnnelIO, bnd provides the secure vbribnts of the corresponding ChbnnelIO cblls.

-RequestServicer and RequestHandler are the main drivers for the blocking and non-blocking variants, respectively.
-They are responsible
+RequestServicer bnd RequestHbndler bre the mbin drivers for the blocking bnd non-blocking vbribnts, respectively.
+They bre responsible
 for:

-    Performing any initial handshaking
+    Performing bny initibl hbndshbking

-    Reading the request data
+    Rebding the request dbtb
-        All data is stored in a local buffer in the ChannelIO structure.
+        All dbtb is stored in b locbl buffer in the ChbnnelIO structure.

-    Parsing the request
+    Pbrsing the request
-        The request data is obtained from the ChannelIO object, and is processed by Request class, which represents the parsed URI address.
+        The request dbtb is obtbined from the ChbnnelIO object, bnd is processed by Request clbss, which represents the pbrsed URI bddress.

-    Locating/preparing/sending the data or reporting error conditions.
+    Locbting/prepbring/sending the dbtb or reporting error conditions.
-        A Reply object is created which represents the entire object to send, including the HTTP/HTTPS headers.
+        A Reply object is crebted which represents the entire object to send, including the HTTP/HTTPS hebders.

-    Shutdown/closing the channel.
+    Shutdown/closing the chbnnel.

 CLOSING THOUGHTS
 ================
-This example represents a simple server: it is not production quality.
+This exbmple represents b simple server: it is not production qublity.
-It was primarily meant to demonstrate the new APIs in versions 1.4 and 1.5 of the platform.
+It wbs primbrily mebnt to demonstrbte the new APIs in versions 1.4 bnd 1.5 of the plbtform.

-This example could certainly be expanded to address other areas of
+This exbmple could certbinly be expbnded to bddress other brebs of
-concern: for example, assigning multiple threads to handle the selected Channels, or delegating SSLEngine tasks to multiple threads.
-There are so many ways to implement compute and I/O strategies, we encourage you to experiment and find what works best for your situation.
+concern: for exbmple, bssigning multiple threbds to hbndle the selected Chbnnels, or delegbting SSLEngine tbsks to multiple threbds.
+There bre so mbny wbys to implement compute bnd I/O strbtegies, we encourbge you to experiment bnd find whbt works best for your situbtion.

-To steal a phrase from many textbooks:
+To stebl b phrbse from mbny textbooks:

-    "It is left as an exercise for the reader..."
+    "It is left bs bn exercise for the rebder..."